Typhoon Nari (2001)

-Typhoon Nari, known in the Philippines as Tropical Storm Kiko, was an unusually long-lived Category 3 typhoon that took an erratic, two-week track near Taiwan.
+Typhoon Nari, (Note: The name Nari (Korean: 나리, [ˈna̠(ː)ɾi]) was contributed by South Korea and means lily in Korean.) known in the Philippines as Tropical Storm Kiko, was an unusually long-lived Category 3 typhoon that took an erratic, two-week track near Taiwan.
 It also considered as the second wettest typhoon to hit the country.
 It was the 16th named typhoon in the 2001 Pacific typhoon season.

 Impact

 Flooding caused by the typhoon in Taipei.

 Striking two months after Taiwan's second deadliest typhoon, Toraji, Nari brought torrential rainfall to much of the island.
 Numerous landslides triggered by the storm's rain destroyed homes and buried people.
 At least 94 people died on the island and ten others were missing.
 Agricultural losses from Nari were estimated at NT$2.9 billion (US$84 million).
 In mountainous regions, more than 1,225 mm (48.2 in) of rain fell over two days, leading to many rivers overflowing their banks.
 On 17 September, some areas recorded a record-breaking 800 mm (31 in) during a single day, equivalent to four months of rain in Taiwan.
 At the height of the storm, an estimated 650,000 people were without power and 350,000 lost their water and telephone service.
 Most of the fatalities took place around the city of Taipei and nearby counties.
 The metro system in the city was severely damaged by floods and was not expected to be working for at least six months.